jariarkko/arch-model-t/draft-arkko-farrell-arch-model-t.md

 # Acknowledgements {#ack}

-The authors would like to thank the members of the IAB, participants of the IETF SAAG meeting, and numerous other people for insightful comments and discussions in this space.
+The authors would like to thank the members of the IAB, participants of the IETF SAAG meeting, participants of the IAB 2019 DEDR workshop, and numerous other people for insightful comments and discussions in this space.